Warning: Disconnect power before servicing.

 Quick Answer

 LiftMaster openers use LED blink patterns on the motor unit to signal faults.
-Count the blinks before the pause for the first number and the blinks after for the second.
+Count the blinks before and after the pause to identify the code, then reset the unit or check sensor alignment as the primary fix.

 LiftmasterGaragedoor